Burak Akçapar: Diplomatic career

 Against this background, he argued that "the bountiful miscellany of arms control agreements provide a vast resource, for monitoring all the above courses of development in international law.
-Indeed, as far as new forms of obligations are concerned, the Vienna Document on Confidence and Security Building Measures in Europe concluded in the framework of a process based on a citadel of non-legally binding written arrangements: the Helsinki Final Act, distinguishes as one of the most pertinent politically binding agreements existing.
+Indeed, as far as new forms of obligations are concerned, the Vienna Document on Confidence and Security Building Measures in Europe concluded to in the framework of a process based on a citadel of non-legally binding written arrangements: the Helsinki Final Act, distinguishes as one of the most pertinent politically binding agreements existing.
 The traditional approach, in this context, is represented by the 1990 CFE Treaty.
 Regarding new subject-areas, admittedly, the subject matter of these agreements is certainly not original.
 Their creative components are to be sought rather in their contents, although the contents of international agreements do not form part of international law per se.
 Arms control in general provides an original perspective into national security policy emphasizing cooperation and multilateralism in place of unconditional competition.
 Flowing from this pivotal idea, arms control agreements treat their contents in a systematic and cumulative fashion, each breakthrough being maintained and institutionalized not only at the follow-up agreements, but also at other arms control arenas.
 Ultimately, they are part of the effort contributing to the progressive development of international laws at a subject which is not yet covered by the classical definitions of international law.
 In so doing, they are not only reflecting thinking de lege feranda, but producing legally and politically binding international written agreements that create expectations and obligations for compliance (de lege lata) in an area as fundamental as national and international security."

-Akcapar argued that arms control processes constitute one of the methods by which States seek to attain and strengthen minimum international public order.
+Akçapar argued that arms control processes constitute one of the methods by which States seek to attain and strengthen minimum international public order.
 And, as all treaty-law, contractual arms control employs obligations, principles, institutions and procedures binding on the parties in this pursuit.
 Law is not the anti-thesis of force, neither in internal nor in international law.
 As all law, the law of arms control attempts to institutionalize cooperation, set standards of peaceful conduct, erect mechanisms to verify compliance, and develop appropriate procedures and institutions to deal with disputes and non-compliance.